yvzblgcyln/movie-app/README.md

 demo: https://crabby-grade.surge.sh/

-# what i use in that project:
+# what i use in this project:
 ## -axios
 ## -OMDB APİ
 ## -localStorage